DDT-IDE/DDT/documentation/UserGuide.md

 GDB debugger integration is achieved by using the CDT plugins.
 To configure global debugger options, go the 'C/C++'/'Debug'/'GDB' preference page.

+**Note that for debugging to work**, the program must be compiled with debug symbols information, and those debug symbols must be on a format that GDB understands.
+Otherwise you will get GDB error messages such "(no debugging symbols found)" or "file format not recognized".
+See http://wiki.dlang.org/Debugging for more information on what debug symbols format each compiler produces.